bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

 ### 1.4 A silent wrong answer is worse than a stopped turn

-§1.3 says an unimplemented construct degrades rather than raising.
+Section 1.3 says an unimplemented construct degrades rather than raising.
 That is right for a construct the interpreter does not understand, and wrong for a fact the story got
 wrong: degrading a bad value produces an answer that is confidently incorrect, and the player has no way to tell.